Home » Recipes » German Potato Salad

 How to Make German Potato Salad

-The thing that makes this potato salad so radically different from any that I had ever eaten before, is that it’s most often served warm.
-At first this felt odd to me.
+The thing that makes a German potato salad so different from any that I had ever eaten before is that it’s most often served warm.
+At first, this felt odd to me.
 But after just a few bites, I was thoroughly convinced that warm German potato salad NEEDS to be a salad on regular repeat!
+Here are the steps:

-1. Prep potatoes: Cut any larger potatoes in half so that all potatoes are approximately the same size.
-Then boil them in a pot of salted water until tender.
-Drain and let steam-dry on the stovetop.
+1. Prep the potatoes.
+Cut any larger potatoes in half so that all potatoes are approximately the same size.
+Then, boil them in a pot of salted water until tender.
+Drain and let the potatoes steam-dry on the stovetop.

-3. Sauté onion & garlic: Cook the onion and garlic in the same skillet, in the bacon grease, until softened.
+3. Sauté the onion and garlic.
+In the same skillet, cook the onion and garlic in the bacon grease until softened.

-4. Make dressing: Stir in whole grain mustard, Dijon mustard, sugar, salt, pepper, and finally the vinegar.
-Bring mixture to a simmer and cook until thickened.
+4. Make dressing.
+To the onions and garlic, add both mustards, sugar, salt, pepper, and finally the vinegar.
+Bring the mixture to a simmer and cook until thickened.

 How Long to Boil the Potatoes